Before the Move

 In the same vein, another way to help your dog adjust to your new home is to use a similar scent in the new house that you used in your old house.
 For example, if you often used a certain type of air freshener in your old home, you could place that air freshener in the new home as well.

-Another way to ease the adjustment is to maintain your dog’s same routine.
+Another way to ease the adjustment of moving with your dog is to maintain his or her same routine.
 Even though you need to unpack and do many other things, make sure you keep your dog’s same walking, eating, and playing schedule.
 This routine helps your dog feel loved and cared for.
 It ensures your dog that his or her daily life hasn’t changed much, even when he or she is in a strange, new place.

 Make sure you introduce your dog to his or her new vet as soon as possible.
 You and your dog should quickly develop a relationship with a local vet, so you have someone to turn to whenever your dog has health problems.
 Plus, the vet can make sure your dog doesn’t have physical and emotional problems from the big move.